PyxelM/alucinara/content/materials/wood.md

 Brown wood is often used for

 ### Teal
-Teal wood is commonly found in the 2nd, -1st, 3rd, and -2nd realms.
+Teal wood is commonly found in the 2nd, -1st, 3rd, and [-2nd Realm](locations/-2nd-realm.md)s.
 It's qualities are;
 - Soft
 - Flammable